 Displaying the CPD SAFE PLACE decal at your location carriers some important responsibilities that will greatly assist in protecting LGBTQIA victims of crimes.
 The CPD SAFE PLACE symbol of safety will be recognized by residents and visitors and will indicate that your business, school, organization or premise is willing to assist and protect these LGBTQIA victims.
 To execute this concept effectively, the Charleston Police Department would like you to instruct your staff, employees, supervisors, managers, teachers, volunteers, counselors, and/or students, etc. of the following protocol:

 Please apply the CPD SAFE PLACE decal outside the front entrance of your establishment, building, room, etc. (approx. 3-5 feet high, if possible).
 If there is no glass at your front entrance, the CPD SAFE PLACE decal can be placed conspicuously inside your premise.

 Please allow these victims to enter and remain at your premise until City of Charleston Police arrive.

 Please either call, or assist these victims in calling, 911.

 Request for CPD Safe Place Decals

 Safe Place Decals (4”x6”) are provided FREE of charge.
 These decals are specifically designed for businesses, schools, organizations, and allies to post at or near the front entrance to their premise as a symbol of safety for victims of LGBTQIA related crimes and as a warning to criminal offenders.
 Safe Place stickers are not to be displayed in private residences.
-Safe Place Stickers can be requested at CPD Headquarters, 180 Lockwood Blvd Charleston, SC 29403 or contact one of the LGBTQ Liason members, Officer Cherry, Officer Ivery, or Officer Hans, at email@example.com or 843-720-2470.
+Safe Place Stickers can be requested at CPD Headquarters, 180 Lockwood Blvd Charleston, SC 29403 or contact one of the LGBTQ Liason members, Senior Police Officer Terry Cherry, Senior Police Officer Ivery, or Senior Police Officer Jessica Hans, at email@example.com or 843-720-2470.